 SA Objective Commentary Score 1.Balanced communities No significant effects identified.
 0 2.
 Healthy and safe communities No significant effects identified.
-0

-3. Housing o.
+0 3.
 Housing 4.
-Economy & No significant effects identified.
-0 employment 5.
-Accessibility Well located in relation to King Edmund Secondary School, and + reasonable access to Rochford Town Centre for services and employment. , - 6.
+Economy & employment No significant effects identified.
+0 5.
+Accessibility Well located in relation to King Edmund Secondary School, and reasonable access to Rochford Town Centre for services and employment. + 6.
 Biodiversity No significant effects identified.
 0 7.
 Cultural Heritage No significant effects identified.
 0 8.
-Landscape & Whilst it is within the Crouch and Roach Farmland Landscape ++ townscape Character (LCA) area (a more sensitive landscape area than Essex Coastal Towns Landscape Character Area) this location is better connected to the existing urban form than all other locations considered in the District.
-It will have a minimal effect on the green belt as there is already development of the North, south and west, therefore the effect on landscape is considered to be a major positive.
+Landscape & townscape Whilst it is within the Crouch and Roach Farmland Landscape Character (LCA) area (a more sensitive landscape area than Essex Coastal Towns Landscape Character Area) this location is better connected to the existing urban form than all other locations considered in the District.
+It will have a minimal effect on the green belt as there is already development of the North, south and west of the location, therefore it won't project out into ++ open landscape.
+The effect on landscape is considered to be a major positive.
 9. Climate change & energy 10.
 Water No significant effects identified.
-0 11.1.1.0.11 11.
-Land & Soil Located on Grade 2 Agricultural land. - 12 Air Ouglitu May further executed to Air Quality issues in Dachford Tours 2 12.
-Air Quality May further exacerbate Air Quality issues in Rochford Town Centre, as some traffic will need to travel through the Town Centre, as some trainic will need to traver through the rown Centre, however this is less of an issue for this location, as north and west-bound traffic won't need to travel through Rochford Town Centre.
-13. Sustainable Design &amp; construction
+0 11.
+Land & Soil Located on Grade 2 Agricultural land. - 12.
+Air Quality May further exacerbate Air Quality issues in Rochford Town Centre, as some traffic will need to travel through the Town Centre 10 , however this is less of an issue for this location, as north and west-bound traffic won't need to travel through Rochford Town Centre. ?
+13. Sustainable Design & construction